 The data protection act and confidentiality requirements (see above) pose a dilemma for data storage, which is another ethical requirement of research.
 If research is not going to be published in the public domain, but was conducted primarily for educational purposes, then raw data should be destroyed once the research work has been educationally assessed.
 Any data retained electronically should have all personal identifying information removed.
-QM has electronic (eResearch, QMU Research Repository: http://eresearch.gmu.ac.uk/) and physical data repositories and is developing a thesis repository (http://etheses.qmu.ac.uk/).
+QMU has electronic (eResearch, QMU Research Repository) and physical data repositories and has developed a thesis repository.
 Please contact Information Services for further details.
 For research that may be published in the public domain whether this is student or staff work, raw research data needs to be stored for a reasonable period of time so that it can be re-accessed and checked should issues or queries arise (for example from conflicting findings by other research teams).
 The QMU Retention Policy is that raw data, including interview tapes, completed questionnaires, and other material, generally should be retained for five years after the research programme is completed, although this can vary depending on funder and other requirements.
 Additionally, signed consent forms should be kept separately from the data for 12 months on campus and thereafter in remote secure storage for the duration of the retention of the physical data.
-It is the responsibility of the principal researcher to store data securely for the appropriate length of time.
-Storage will normally be in the Subject Area.
+It is the responsibility of the principal researcher/supervisor to comply with current data protection legislation and store data securely for the appropriate length of time and destroy the data at the end of this period.
+Storage will normally be in the Subject Area (locked secure storage for physical data) or in your QMU password protected cloud/online drives for electronic data).